What’s new in iPadOS 15

-Screen Time (U.S. only; iPadOS 15.2) Messages can detect nudity in photos before they’re sent or received on your child’s device, and provide resources to help them.
+Screen Time (iPadOS 15.2; not available in all countries or regions) With communication safety in Screen Time, the Messages app can detect nudity in photos before they’re sent or received on your child’s device, and provide resources to help them.
 Apple does not get access to the photos as a result of this feature.
 See Turn communication safety for messages on or off on a family member’s device.

 Security (iPadOS 15.2) The Digital Legacy program allows you to designate people as Legacy Contacts, so they can access your account and personal information in the event of your death.
 See Add Legacy Contacts.